realmocaccino/realmocaccino/README.md

 My expertise extends to Laravel, framework that [I'm officially certified](https://exam.laravelcert.com/is/luiz-gustavo-martins-da-silva/certified-since/2019-03-20).

-I also developed [Jauntyslider](https://jauntyslider.luizgustavomartins.com/), a lightweight and dependency-free JavaScript package that turns any HTML list into a fully functional carousel.

 Feel free to contact me at lgustavoms@gmail.com.

 # Projects that I've created.